 While the Neo Geo received some third-party support the majority of titles for the system were made by SNK itself, or studios under contract from SNK.
 Metal Slug and World Heroes are examples of series published but not developed by SNK.
 The only real criticism of the Neo Geo’s library is that the large majority of games for the system are fighting games.
 The Neo Geo is a fighting game beast, housing many classic franchises like Fatal Fury, Art of Fighting, The King of Fighters, World Heroes, The Last Blade and, my personal favourite, Samurai Shodown.
 If you’re not a fan of the genre then the Neo Geo won’t really appeal to you.
 But despite being dominated by fighting games the system also had some quality sports titles, like Baseball Stars 2, Neo Turf Masters and Super Sidekicks, as well as some great shoot ’em ups like Pulstar and Blazing Stars.

 The biggest issue with the Neo Geo AES today is the same issue it suffered when it was new.
 Price.
 The system will set you back several hundred pounds/dollars, and the games can go for insane prices.
 When I was in Japan last year I managed to pick up five games for an average price of about £25 each when adjusted, but most of them cost over the equivalent of £100.
-I saw a copy of Garou: Mark of the Wolves in Super Potato, which was priced at 128,000 yen (over £1000 when adjusted) and another game, which I can’t quite remember the name of, commanding a price of 258,000 yen.
+I saw a copy of Garou: Mark of the Wolves in Super Potato, which was priced at 128,000 yen (over £1000 when adjusted) and in another store, Trader, there was a copy of Sengoku Legends 2001 commanding a price of 258,000 yen.
 And the Japanese carts are cheaper than the North America carts.
 Something like Neo Turf Masters could set you back $2000 for a North American cart, and Samurai Shodown II, which I bought for about £25 in Japan (about $30), can cost over $120 for a North American cart.

 The Neo Geo AES may be for serious collectors, but it is a wonderful system none-the-less.